-Exercise testing (stress test)
+Exercise Testing (Stress Test)

-Children may have some form of exercise testing after transplant.
-This usually requires the child to ride a bike or walk or run on a treadmill.
-While the child exercises, their heart is connected to an ECG monitor to monitor their heart rate and rhythm.
-Sometimes your child might also have a breathing test to see how well they use oxygen during exercise.
+Children after transplant may have some form of exercise testing.
+This test usually requires the child to ride a bike or walk or run on a treadmill.
+Their heart is connected to an ECG monitor at the same time to monitor their heart rate and rhythm.
+A breathing test can also be used to see how well your child uses oxygen during exercise.